 The 1.7oz Kate Somerville ExfoliKate® Intensive Exfoliating Treatment retails for $75.
 This is a FabuFind that I already know and love.
 It exfoliates and leaves my skin so soft without feeling overly abrasive.
 I am always turned off by the price even though it works extremely well so I appreciate any opportunity to get it cheaper.
 Had I seen this on sale for $49.99, I would have purchased it.
 That means all the other items I received in this box are bonuses.
 This was also in the Winter 2017 box, but I can never have too many of these.
 The bottom of the box says this one is exclusive for FabFitFun.

 The Free People x Understated Leather Starry Eyed Travel Eye Mask retails for $40.
 Subscribers received one of two shades at random, mint or light grey.
-I got the mint green in my spring 2018 box so getting the other color would have been nice.
+I got gray in my spring 2018 box so getting the other color would have been nice.
 My six-year-old took my duplicate from this box.
 That made my 11-year-old jealous so he took my original from the spring box.
 I wrote my younger son’s name on his strap so they will not mix them up.
 This might not have been the best material to make an eye mask from.
 Granted, it could be amazing, but it does not feel as soft as other eye masks I own.
 There is a removable, non-toxic cooling insert, which is the first mask I own(ed) to combine a sleeping mask with a cooling mask.
 Those are both masks I enjoy separately, and I already told my boys I might borrow theirs when I want some cooling.
 Since I own cooling and sleeping masks already, I may not.
 The elastic strap is adjustable, which my small head and my son’s small head appreciates.
 I really like the metallic patchwork.

 The Homemade by Ayesha Curry Mug retails for $18.
 This is the same one I received in my winter 2017 box so I now own a set of two.
 While the winter box randomly sent one of three designs, this box only comes with this mug.
 That is probably better than getting a different one, because I like when things match.
 It is a 16oz, oversized mug.
 I do not even drink coffee, but this Tiffany blue mug that says I’d Rather Be in Bed will stay with me.
 It is a substantial coffee cup that my guests may enjoy using.
 This is either a left-handed mug or designed to face whoever you’re having coffee with.